newmayor/researchproject_deepDIC/dataset_generation/README.md

 # Generating dataset of speckle images

-#### Ensuring dataset is generated as expected is very important before training the model.
+#### IMPORTANT: Ensure dataset is generated as expected before training the model.

 File structure